OluwaninsolaAO/genomics-africa/README.md

 ```

 ### Meeting Sign-Up
-Meeting sign-up is powered by google forms.
-We have just hijacked the names
+Meeting sign-up is managed via Google Forms.
+We have customized the field names
-of fields and the action to create our own form.
-Responses go into a google sheet.
+and action to create our own form.
+Responses are collected in a Google Sheet.

-Once a meeting registration is closed we will create a new tab and preserve the
+When a meeting registration closes, we create a new tab and keep
-sign-up list from previous meetings in their own tabs.
+the sign-up list from previous meetings in their respective tabs.